os-climate/sostrades-dev-tools/docs/source/user_manual.md

 The data are given a level of display by the developer in the code.
 By default, a data has a standard display.
-The developer can choose to set it at advanced or expert to inform the user that this data may need expertise to be hunderstood or modified.
+The developer can choose to set it at advanced or expert to inform the user that this data may need expertise to be understood or modified.
 So those data with higher level of display are not visible by default.
-For instance at the Population node, many more inputs than the standard mode seen in the previous subsection: <br>
+For instance, at the Population node, many more inputs than the standard mode seen in the previous subsection: <br>
 ![](images/platform_study/display_bar/expert_mode.png)

 #### Subsection 3.4.3 Fullscreen option